 You walk into my office thinking I’m the expert.
 You glance at my diplomas, license, and certificates.
 While yes, I am the therapist, you are the expert of your own life, and my job is to facilitate awareness as we dismantle mistaken beliefs you’ve developed, to empower you to gain control over your life, and to metaphorically hold your hand as we clean out your emotional wounds.
 Over the weeks of working together, you tell me how something I said uncovered a hidden connection, or that an activity I suggested shifted your perspective.
 As I’ve walked with you on your journey of healing, you’ve impacted me too, and since our time is about you, I’ve left a lot unsaid.

-To the teens that sit on my couch and freely express not wanting to be there – I don’t take it personally.
+Maybe you didn’t come by choice, and you sit on my couch and freely express not wanting to be there – I don’t take it personally.
 My office is your space to get it all out, anyway, and I laugh a little on the inside because I’ve been there.
 I know you have your walls.
 Why wouldn’t you?
 You feel misunderstood, rejected, betrayed, and unable to trust because everyone disappoints you.
 Maybe you’re trying to figure me out, maybe you have given up, but I am here with you.
 You often apologize later on, but you don’t have to.
 While you do need to learn how to channel it, (and that’s my job to help you with) I hope you never lose that fire within you.